With only 16% of consumers carrying cash and the popularity of ecommerce, if you don't have a payment processor for your business, you're missing out.

 Helcim is an online payment solution for ecommerce businesses — you can choose to start an online store from scratch or add a payment solution to your current website.

-Next, let's cover the steps involved in receiving payments online for free.
+Next, let's cover the steps involved in receiving payments online.

 Create a secure online payment gateway.